 It's ok to touch your face after Botox.
 It's not ok to have something like a facial or facial massage right after.
 I tell people that's it's fine to just be normal.
 I have found zero difference if people work out, lie down, etc. and I've injected Botox for about 20 years.
 The effects and outcomes are dependent on the experience of your injector.

-Botox and massage
+Botox and Recovery Time

-Botox and recovery time
+Botox recovery time

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.